 The CSA issued bonds under the authority of California Government Code Section 25210.1 to finance certain water and sewer improvement.
 The CSA reports the bonds according to the provisions of Governmental Accounting Standards Board Codification Section S40.
 All the CSA's bonds matured as of the fiscal year ending June 30, 2004.
-The portion of the matured Bonds and interest held by the Auditor-Controller/Treasurer/Tax-Collector of the County of San Bernardino amounting to \$50,780 is reported as restricted cash as of June 30, 2020.
+The portion of the matured Bonds and interest held by the Auditor-Controller/Treasurer/Tax-Collector of the San Bernardino County amounting to \$50,780 is reported as restricted cash as of June 30, 2021.